Benex254/yt-x/README.md

 - [ ] Handle visit channel in browser option
 - [x] Update script option
 - [ ] Add ability to generate mixes based on a video
+- [ ] Add caching for faster load times when loading data with yt-dlp

 **Fix:**